Waldemar Holberg

-Waldemar Birger Holberg was a Danish boxer.
-Born in Copenhagen, Denmark on May 29, 1883, he won the World Welterweight Championship on January 1, 1914, defeating Ray Bronson in Melbourne, Australia in a twenty round points decision.
+Waldemar Birger Holberg (29 May 1883 - 16 March 1947) was a Danish boxer.
+Born in Copenhagen, he won the World Welterweight Championship on January 1, 1914, defeating Ray Bronson in Melbourne, Australia in a twenty round points decision.
 He was a fierce boxer with a KO percentage of 40% in the virtually complete boxing record displayed on BoxRec.

 Boxing career

 Prior to his entry into the Olympics, Holberg was a five time amateur champion of Denmark.
 He won the featherweight division in 1902, and the lightweight division in 1903, 1905, 1907, and 1908.
 He qualified for the 1908 Summer Olympics, but was eliminated in the first round after losing to future welterweight world champion Matt Wells.

 After the Olympics, Holberg turned professional making his debut in Denmark.
 He had a number of wins in Denmark and Germany but moved to England in 1912.
 After losing two bouts on disqualification, Holberg moved to Australia in 1913 fighting for the Australian lightweight title.